tbidne/pacer/README.md

 Scaling pace with --unit requires that the original units are given e.g. --pace '4m15s /km'.
 ```

+# Installation

+The [releases](https://github.com/tbidne/pacer/releases) page has binaries built for several platforms.
+If there are no binaries for your platform, it is possible to [build pacer](#building) yourself.

 # Building

 If you have never built a haskell program before, [Cabal](#cabal) is probably the best choice.